dannotes/bookofdaniel/content/posts/how-to-setup-kubernetes-in-azure-virtual-machines.md

 After initializing the Kubernetes cluster on the master node, it's time to add your worker nodes to the cluster.
 This will allow the control plane to distribute workloads across the nodes and manage them.

-> To add a worker node, you need to execute the kubeadm join command in worker nodes.
+> ℹ️ To add a worker node, you need to execute the kubeadm join command in worker nodes.

 This command securely connects the worker node to the control plane. the command typically looks something like this: